Russell Brand tour dates postponed as Met receives report of alleged sex assault

 Downing Street urged the broadcasters to set out the results of their investigations into Brand “transparently”.

-Prime Minister Rishi Sunak’s official spokesman called the allegations “very serious and concerning” and said: “People should feel able to raise concerns where they have them and know they will be treated seriously and treated with sensitivity.”
+Prime Minister Rishi Sunak’s official spokesman called the allegations “very serious and concerning”.

-He added: “The Prime Minister has been clear there should never be any space for harassment, regardless of where it is found.”

 Channel 4 announced it has removed content featuring Brand from its streaming service while it looks into the claims and will remind production companies of its code of conduct.